Elmhurst Crime Rate Trends — Oakland

 Elmhurst is a sprawling East Oakland neighborhood between 73rd and 98th Avenues, bordered by I-580 to the east.
 A mix of residential blocks, commercial corridors along International Boulevard, and the historic Elmhurst Library on Bancroft Avenue.

-Seven categories moved in Elmhurst in March 2026 — four ran below trend in the current month, three registered as sustained structural shifts over the trailing 12 months.
-The overall shape is broadly downward, with no spikes or rare-event signals anywhere in the mix.
+Six categories moved in Elmhurst in March 2026 — four ran below trend on a single-month basis, two registered as sustained structural shifts.
+The overall shape is broadly downward, concentrated in property crime and violent crime alike, with no spikes or rare-event signals in the mix.

 Notable signals 4